md6-0/md6-0/README.md

 💼 I have worked on projects for clients such as SEAT, Government of Andorra and Grupo Sorigué.

-❤️ I am in love with all things web development and web design related, Low-Code and No-Code
+❤️ I am in love with all things web development and web design related y Low-Code.

 🌱 Right now I am working and learning about the OutSystems Low-Code platform, project management and React.